johertrich/simple_torch_NFFT/readme.md

 ## Comments towards the State of Implementation

 - so far only autograd wrt f/f_hat not wrt basis points
-- autograd not working yet
-- more efficient with small cutoff parameters...
 - There is an issue with torch.compile if one creates two NFFT objects for different dimensions.
 Then the compile of the second one fails...

 ## Requirements